Price Volume Mix Variance Analysis in Excel

 Overview

 In this article, we'll explore how you can improve your business reports by including a Price Volume Mix analysis.
-We'll explain the three concepts and demonstrate how to prepare your data for the analysis in Excel.
+We'll explain the three concepts and demonstrate how to prepare your data for analysis in Excel.
 Next, we’ll go on to show how to use Zebra BI for Office to visualize this analysis.
 Finally, we’ll discuss two different approaches to it and show which of the two delivers better results.

 Why a typical business report is not enough